 - acute myeloid leukaemia (AML) affects myeloid cells

 - acute lymphoblastic leukaemia (ALL) affects lymphoid cells

 In chronic leukaemia:

 - chronic myeloid leukaemia (CML) affects myeloid cells

 - chronic lymphocytic leukaemia (CLL) affects lymphoid cells

 White blood cells help fight infection.
 But if your body makes abnormal white blood cells, they don’t work properly.
 So you are more likely to get infections and find it difficult to get rid of them.

 Too many white blood cells can overcrowd the bone marrow.
-So, there isn't enough space for other types of blood cells.
-Then you might have a lower than normal number of red blood cells and platelets.
+So there isn't enough space for other types of blood cells.
+This can cause a lower than normal number of red blood cells and platelets.

 Having too few red blood cells makes you tired and breathless (anaemic).
-And if you don’t have enough platelets, you can have bleeding problems, for example, nosebleeds.
+You can have bleeding problems such as nosebleeds, if you don’t have enough platelets.